-14.2.1.
+- 13.2.1.
 As per Rule 10.1, the memorials of each team will be marked by 2 judges with each judge giving a score out of one hundred (100).
-Therefore, each team s memorials will have 2 scores: score given by memorial judge 1 and score given by memorial judge 2.

-14.2.2.
-In each preLiminary round match up, the score given by memoriaL judge 1 to the CLaimant memoriaL in that match wiLL be compared with the score given by memoriaL judge 1 to the Respondent MemoriaL in that match.
-SimiLarLy, scores given by memoriaL judge 2 to the CLaimant memoriaL in that match wiLL be compared with the scores given by judge 2 to the Respondent memoriaL in that match.

-14.2.3.
-If the team whose memorial has a higher score out of 100 on a particular judge s score is ahead of the other team by a margin of seven (7) per cent or more, that team will be awarded 1.5 round points for that judge and the team which has lost on that judge s scoresheet will be given 0 round points for that judge.
-If the margin of victory on a particular judge s score-sheet is less than seven (7) per cent, the winning team will be awarded 1 round points for that judge and the Losing team will be awarded 1 round points for that judge and the Losing team will be awarded 1 round points for that judge and the teams, each team shall be awarded 0.75 round points for the concerned judge.
+Therefore, each team's memorials will have 2 scores: score given by memorial judge 1 and score given by memorial judge 2. - 13.2.2.
+In each preliminary round match up, the score given by memorial judge 1 to the Claimant memorial in that match will be compared with the score given by memorial judge 1 to the Respondent Memorial in that match.
+Similarly, scores given by memorial judge 2 to the Claimant memorial in that match will be compared with the scores given by judge 2 to the Respondent memorial in that match. - 13.2.3.
+If the team whose memorial has a higher score out of 100 on a particular judge's score is ahead of the other team by a margin of seven (7) per cent or more, that team will be awarded 1.5 round points for that judge and the team which has lost on that judge's scoresheet will be given 0 round points for that judge.
+If the margin of victory on a particular judge's score-sheet is less than seven (7) per cent, the winning team will be awarded 1 round points for that judge and the losing team will be awarded 1 round points for that judge.
+In case of a tie between the two teams, each team shall be awarded 0.75 round points for the concerned judge.
 Thus, in all, 3 round points will be allotted to the memorials in each round.

-14.2.4.
-As per RuLe 13, each preLiminary round match up wiLL be judged by two (2) orals judges, each of whom shall mark every speaker on a score of 0-100.
-The team with the higher total marks on a particular judges score-sheet will be the winner on that judges score-sheet.
+- 13.2.4.
+As per Rule 13, each preliminary round match up will be judged by two (2) orals judges, each of whom shall mark every speaker on a score of 0-100.
+The team with the higher total marks on a particular judge's score-sheet will be the winner on that judge's score-sheet.

 If the winner on a particular judge s score-sheet is ahead of the other team by a margin of seven (7) per cent or more, that team will be awarded 3 round points for that judge and the team which has lost on that judge s score-sheet will be given 0 Round Points for that judge.
 If the margin of victory on a particular judge s score-sheet is less than seven (7) per cent, the winning team will be awarded 2 round points for that judge and the losing team will be awarded 1 round point for that judge.
 In case of a tie between the two teams, each team shall be awarded 1.5 round points for the concerned judge.
-Thus, every preliminary round will have 6 round points allotted to the orals.
+Thus, every preliminary round will have 6 round points allotted to the orals. - 13.2.5.

-14.2.5.
 As a result, there are 9 Round Points to be won in each match up and the team with the higher number of Round Points wins the match.